nicholaelaw/nicholaelaw.github.io/_posts/2015-08-27-underscore-frenzy.md

 > Let the velocity be \\( v_{eeny} \\).
 Eeny runs very fast.

-If, however, an underscore in inline math is not the only one in the paragraph, the math breaks:
+If, however, an underscore in inline math is not the only one in the paragraph, the emphasis _might_ break while the math goes tits-up:

 	Let the velocity be \\( v_{eeny} \\).
 Eeny runs _very_ fast.